RealTimeLogic/SMQ/README.md

 windows.
 The publisher publishes data and the subscriber consumes data.

+**See the following short video for details on running the example bundle: https://youtu.be/YQjBWQ2PZvM**

 ### Simplified C/C++ Design

 The two C++ examples highlight several features that simplify